Search Courses

 Campus(es): St. George

-This graduate course considers topical subjects in behavioural ecology and evolution.
-The specific course focus in a given course offering will cover specific aspects of one or more of the following areas: sexual selection, ethology, behaviour genetics, neurophysiology, and related topics.
+This graduate course considers topical subjects in ecology and/or evolution.
+The specific course focus in a given course offering will cover specific aspects of one or more of the following areas: population ecology, community ecology, landscape ecology, conservation ecology, microevolution, macroevolution, genomics, quantitative genetics, sexual selection, ethology, behaviour genetics, neurophysiology, and related topics.
 The emphasis in a given course offering may prioritize current ideas in the field, classic papers, or a combination of the two.
 The topic(s) and emphasis may change from year to year depending on the instructor(s).

 Credit Value (FCE): 0.50